jabbamodel/JABBA-Select/JABBASelect_Basic_Vignette.md

     fixed.obsE = 0.01

 ```
 The process variation on log(SB) can be chosen to be estimable `sigma.proc = TRUE` or fixed `sigma.proc = FALSE`.
-If `sigma.proc = TRUE`, the user has the option to specify a prior for the estimable process variance as inverse-gamma distribution `proc.type = c("igamma","lnorm")[1]` (see [Millar & Meyer 2000](https://www.jstor.org/stable/2680768?seq=1)) or a process error prior (not variance) as lognormal distribution `proc.type = c("igamma","lnorm")[1]`, which can be for example derived of simulation studies ([Winker 2018](http://webcms.uct.ac.za/sites/default/files/image_tool/images/302/pub/2018/IWS2018/Line_Fish/MARAM_IWS2018_Linefish_P3%20-%20SPM_ProcessErrors.docx)).
-The defaul setting for inverse-gamma is an uninformative approximation of the Jeffrey's prior with `pr.proc = c(0.001,0.001)`.
-It is probably more intuitive forumalte informative lognormal priors for the process error `pr.proc = c(log(mu),CV)`, where range between 0.05 (long generation times) and 0.15 (short generation times) are thought covering to capture the plausibe ranges (see e.g. [Winker 2018](http://webcms.uct.ac.za/sites/default/files/image_tool/images/302/pub/2018/IWS2018/Line_Fish/MARAM_IWS2018_Linefish_P3%20-%20SPM_ProcessErrors.docx)).
-A concservative starting value for an informative inverse-gamma prior would `pr.proc = c(4,0.01)` (c.f.
+If `sigma.proc = TRUE`, the user has the option to specify a prior for the estimable process variance as inverse-gamma distribution `proc.type = c("igamma","lnorm")[1]` (see [Millar & Meyer 2000](https://www.jstor.org/stable/2680768?seq=1)) or a process error prior (not variance) as lognormal distribution `proc.type = c("igamma","lnorm")[1]`, which can be for example derived from simulation studies ([Winker 2018](http://webcms.uct.ac.za/sites/default/files/image_tool/images/302/pub/2018/IWS2018/Line_Fish/MARAM_IWS2018_Linefish_P3%20-%20SPM_ProcessErrors.docx)).
+The default setting for inverse-gamma is an uninformative approximation of the Jeffrey's prior with `pr.proc = c(0.001,0.001)`.
+It is probably more intuitive to formulate informative lognormal priors for the process error `pr.proc = c(log(mu),CV)`, where range between 0.05 (long generation times) and 0.15 (short generation times) are thought to be within the expected ranges (see e.g. [Winker 2018](http://webcms.uct.ac.za/sites/default/files/image_tool/images/302/pub/2018/IWS2018/Line_Fish/MARAM_IWS2018_Linefish_P3%20-%20SPM_ProcessErrors.docx)).
+A conservative starting value for an informative inverse-gamma prior would `pr.proc = c(4,0.01)` (c.f.
 [Millar & Meyer 2000](https://www.jstor.org/stable/2680768?seq=1); [(Winker et al. 2018)](https://www.sciencedirect.com/science/article/pii/S0165783618300845)).
 The provided R code in this example Prime file includes some simple checks for approximating the mean and CV given the choice of scale and shape parameters `pr.proc = c(shape,scale)` for the inverse-gamma distribution.

 If the choice is to fix the process error by setting `sigma.proc = FALSE`, the expected mean specified by e.g. `sigma.proc = 0.1`.
 Note that short and/or noisy CPUE time series may not permit to estimate the process error reliably due to lack of contrast and information in the data.
 In such cases, it is recommended to initially develop the JABBA-Select with fixed process error and possibly explore option to use prior once the model runs stable.